filakhtov/gentoo-use-docs/sys-apps/hwids.md

 This flag should be enabled if there is a need to use an `lspci` command from a [sys-apps/pciutils](pciutils.md) package.
 It can be safely disabled otherwise.

+### systemd
+Execute the `systemd-hwdb update` command after the main build is completed.
+Update binary hardware database based on the identification files installed by this package.

+It is recommended to enable this flag on systemd based systems, and should be disabled otherwise.

 ### udev
 Pass the `UDEV=yes` (`no` when disabled) option to the `make` command.
 Execute a `udevadm hwdb --update` command after the main build is complete.
 Install Udev hardware database files and generates `hwdb.bin`.